5 Tips for Better Work Productivity (Work From Home Mom Edition)

 Now things look much different over here with my schedule.
 With a busy and curious toddler on the go, a passion for keeping my work under one roof in a home studio, and an evolving brand and full life, I’ve had to reestablish how to be productive as seasons change before our eyes.
 More than ever, I’m an advocate for fighting for the things that matter so below are my 5 revised work productivity tips especially catered to a working mother.

-Create Flexible Boundaries
+ONE: Create Flexible Boundaries

 Or better yet, create boundaries and know which ones are flexible and which ones are non negotiable.
 For example, since returning from maternity leave last year, I work four days a week and that’s what is shared with clients when they book me.
 However, I only put three of the four days in my email signature because on Tuesdays my son is home with me and being present at specific times can be really hard so I want to make that expectation clear.
 Since my Tuesdays are so unpredictable, those days are more for back end tasks that can be done in spurts and less for meetings and calls at set times.